 Inflated self-esteem or grandiosity -- unrealistic beliefs in one's ability, intelligence, and powers; may be delusional

 Increased reckless behaviors (such as lavish spending sprees, impulsive sexual indiscretions, abuse of alcohol or drugs, bad business decisions, or reckless driving)

 If you have four or more episodes of mania and depression in a year, it's known as "rapid cycling."

-If you are suffering from mania, your doctor may initially treat you with an antipsychotic drug, benzodiazepine, and/or lithium to quickly control hyperactivity, sleeplessness, hostility, and irritability.
+If you are suffering from mania, your doctor may initially treat you with an antipsychotic drug or benzodiazepine, a sedative, to quickly control hyperactivity, sleeplessness, hostility, and irritability.

 Your doctor will also likely prescribe a mood stabilizer (antimanic drug).
 Mood stabilizers consist of a variety of drugs that help control mood swings, prevent recurrences, and reduce the risk of suicide.
-They are usually taken for a long time, sometimes years, and include lithium and certain anticonvulsant drugs like Depakote, Lamictal, Tegretol, or Trileptal.
+They are usually taken for a long time, sometimes indefinitely, and include lithium and certain anticonvulsant drugs like Depakote, Lamictal, or Tegretol.
 Very close medical supervision and blood tests may be needed during this approach to rapidly controlling a manic episode.

-If mania occurs while on maintenance therapy for bipolar disorder, your doctor may simply change your medication dose or start an antipsychotic drug to lessen symptoms.
+If mania occurs while on maintenance therapy for bipolar disorder, your doctor may simply change your medication dose or add an antipsychotic or other additional drug to lessen symptoms.